Table of Contents

 Gandhi, on the other hand, vehemently opposed all forms of birth control for women.
 Actually, one of the group’s most successful phases was the creation of the ego marriage system.

-Nagammai frequently organized women’s associations to oppose toddy shops in Erode as part of an Anti-Arrack movement.
-Gandhi accepted the fact that the cause was “in the arms of the ladies from Erode,” a monument to the persistence and tenacity of their organization, and acknowledged that there was nothing he could do about the picketing’s occasionally violent outbursts.
+Nagammai frequently organised women’s associations to oppose toddy shops in Erode as part of an Anti-Arrack movement.
+Gandhi accepted the fact that the cause was “in the arms of the ladies from Erode,” a monument to the persistence and tenacity of their organisation, and acknowledged that there was nothing he could do about the picketing’s occasionally violent outbursts.

 Brahmins were Impacted

-It campaigned against the hegemony of Brahmins as the higher caste in order to promote the promotion of self-respect for people under India’s caste-based system.
+It campaigned against the hegemony of Brahmins as the higher caste to promote self-respect for people under India’s caste-based system.
 The movement holds that one may only develop originality after gaining respect.

 The main goal of the movement was to achieve equality in all spheres of life.
-It intended to eradicate harmful social behaviors supported by caste and religion that fueled a cycle of discrimination, including lower castes and caste-based hiring practices.
+It is intended to eradicate harmful social behaviours supported by caste and religion that fuel a cycle of discrimination, including lower castes and caste-based hiring practices.

 Castes forced people to act irrationally because it barred them from using reason, understanding, and perspective.